 Getting two of the same antennas and pointing them in different directions is also not recommended.
 The reason is no matter how hard you try, both antennas will see all the stations you’re trying to receive, and the two received signals will confuse the digital decoder in the TV set.

 Yes, you could do this with analog, and you might be able to do it with some digital stations.
-But it’s a roll of the dice if you will have success or not.
-Mostly not, or you’ll be angry by the signal cutting in and out randomly.
+But it’s a roll of the dice if you will have success or not, or you’ll be angry by the signal cutting in and out randomly.
 Digital reception must be a steady, uninterrupted stream of data not compromised by reflections and noise.

 The rotor should be installed on the antenna mast where it allows the antenna to be rotated without catching the antenna on a tree or something within near vicinity of the antenna.
 Leave just enough loop of coax cable so your antenna may turn freely, and does not tighten against the support.